 Not a banana fan?
 Swap the fruit topping with berries, kiwis, or any fruit that you like!
 Or try these 15 other Breakfast Toast Ideas for fast & nutritious morning energy.

-Step #1: Carefully slice the sweet potato into 1/4 inch thick pieces.
-You can decide to peel the sweet potato first or leave the skin on.
+Step #1: Slice the sweet potato or yam lengthwise into ¼-inch thick slices.
+Option to peel the potato or leave the peel on.

 Quick Breakfasts For a Healthy Morning